Bill Burr: 2020–present: Career expansion and Broadway debut

-Style
+Style and influences

 Burr has been referred to as a "comedian's comedian" by observers of the American stand-up comedy circuit.

-Rolling Stone magazine called Burr "the undisputed heavyweight champ of rage-fueled humor".
+Rolling Stone magazine called him "the undisputed heavyweight champ of rage-fueled humor".
 Burr often portrays himself as "that loud guy in the bar" with "uninformed logic".
-In an interview with The Boston Globe, Burr stated, "I'm the 'dude, bro' guy."
-According to the Montreal Gazette, Burr is "a cynic and a contrarian who has never paid any heed to political correctness".
-The New York Times in 2013 called Burr "one of the funniest, most distinctive voices in the country for years".
-His set typically spans an array of topics ranging from his childhood to sex robots to how much he loves his dog.
-When he does touch on a cringeworthy subject, his style lends him the ability to anticipate and even toy with the crowd's reaction.
-Burr will stand there, casually leaning one arm on the mike stand, a mischievous grin on his face, acting like the loud guy at a bar.
+In an interview with The Boston Globe, he stated, "I'm the 'dude, bro' guy."
+According to the Montreal Gazette, he is "a cynic and a contrarian who has never paid any heed to political correctness".
+The New York Times in 2013 called him "one of the funniest, most distinctive voices in the country for years".
+In 2022, The Hollywood Reporter described the variety and effectiveness of Burr's comedy and referred to his "mastery of the medium".

-Burr has cited Richard Pryor, George Carlin, Bill Cosby, Sam Kinison, and Patrice O'Neal as the five greatest stand-up comedians of all time.
+In 2013, Burr listed Richard Pryor, George Carlin, Bill Cosby, Sam Kinison, and Patrice O'Neal as the five greatest stand-up comedians of all time.

-Politics

-Burr describes himself as a liberal who supports gun control and abortion rights.

-Burr voted for Green Party candidate Ralph Nader in the 2000 United States presidential election.
-In 2016, Burr said he voted for neither Hillary Clinton nor Donald Trump stating that he was not fond of either candidate.

-In an interview with Forbes, Burr stated his belief that political correctness does not address the problems it is aimed at fixing (such as racism) because it only focuses on the vocabulary people use rather than changing the attitudes that people have.
-He has also said that political correctness has no answer for, or impact on, other major socio-political issues such as the power held by banks and pharmaceutical companies.

-In 2021, Burr criticized Republican governor Ron DeSantis banning mask mandates in Florida.

 Personal life

-Burr married actress and producer Nia Renee Hill in 2013.
-They have a daughter (born January 20, 2017) and a son (born June 2020).
-They reside in Los Angeles.
-Hill sometimes appears as a guest on his podcast.

-Burr is a licensed helicopter pilot and enjoys playing drums.
-He has cited John Bonham and Dave Lombardo as his favorite drummers.
-He enjoys heavy metal music and is a fan of bands such as AC/DC, Iron Maiden, Led Zeppelin, Metallica, Meshuggah, Ministry, Pantera, Gojira, Karnivool, and Slayer.
-He has discussed his love of smoking cigars.
+Burr is married to Nia Renee Hill, who sometimes appears as a guest on his podcast.
+They reside in Los Angeles and have two children: a daughter born in 2017 and a son born in 2020.
+Burr is a drummer and licensed helicopter pilot.
+He has named John Bonham, Dave Lombardo, and Nicko McBrain as his favorite drummers.
+He is a fan of rock and heavy metal bands such as AC/DC, Gojira, Karnivool, Iron Maiden, Meshuggah, Metallica, Ministry, Pantera, Slayer, Tool, The Mars Volta, and Led Zeppelin.
+He enjoys smoking cigars.
+He quit drinking alcohol in 2018.